 - Mild bipolar

-Prairie charges a subscription fee of $99 per month.
-This includes your genetic test, video meetings with your psychiatrist, and unlimited texting with your counselor.
+Prairie charges an intake fee of $295.
+This includes your genetic test, video meetings with your psychiatrist, and unlimited texting with your Care Coordinator.
+Follow-ups are charged at a rate of $160/meeting.
 If you need medications, you can expect a co-pay of $15 per medication (including shipping).
-Prairie doesn’t charge if you need to change your monthly video meeting time as long as you get in touch with your counselor or psychiatrist ahead of time.
-If you cancel within 24 hours of your appointment, there is a $25 cancellation fee.
+Prairie doesn’t charge if you need to change your monthly video meeting time as long as you get in touch with your psychiatrist ahead of time.
+If you cancel your appointment there is a $50 fee.

 Does Prairie Take Insurance?